Nwqda/JabberJaw/README.md

 # JabberJaw

 JabberJaw is a re-code of the famous Shark Jack device developed by Hak5 which turn any OpenWrt compatible router into a portable network attack device.
-As the Shark Jack firmware is a slightly modified version of OpenWrt (18.06-SNAPSHOT) it is possible to create your own custom firmware adapted to any router.
+As the Shark Jack firmware is a slightly modified version of OpenWrt (18.06-SNAPSHOT) it is possible to create your own custom firmware tailored to any router.

 ![JabberJaw network attack tool](https://i.ibb.co/QCxmTjW/jabberjaw.png)